Moldova Motion

 Start at the Cathedral Park (‘Parcul Catedralei’).
 The highlight here is a beautiful Cathedral called Nativity of Christ Metropolitan Cathedral.
 The entrance to the park is marked by the Holy Gates, dating back from 1841 and looking a lot like Paris’ Arc de Triomphe.
 In the park you can make pictures of yourself before painted landscapes.
 With big plastic animals, real or fantasy.
 Everything a little bit dated.

 Another nice park is the Stefan cel Mare Central Park.
-Nicknamed park of lovers.
+It’s nicknamed park of lovers.
 There’s a statue here of Prince Stefan the Great, ruler of Moldova from 1457-1504.
 In those days Moldova was a principality.

-An Armenian church, a Jewish memorial, Soviet style ‘Turist’ hotels – some buildings here remind you of the former Soviet Union.
+We visit an Armenian church.
+Then a Jewish memorial.
+There are many Soviet style ‘Turist’ hotels – buildings that remind you of the former Soviet Union.
 Then we see something very special.
 In most communist countries they were teared down but here there’s still a statue of Stalin.
 Interesting.

 Lots of markets in Chişinău.
-Shopping is going to the market.
-Dinner in restaurant Mesogios.
+Shopping is just going to the market.
+We eat dinner in restaurant Mesogios.
 Turns out to be Greek/Cypriot style.
 Nice though.
 Back in the hotel we finish the day with a drink.
 Some ladies dressed in a certain manner enter the bar.
-We must be very mistaken if these aren’t prostitutes trying to contact interested men.
-We also now understand the presence of condoms in the hotel room.
+Prostitutes probably.
+Now we understand the presence of condoms in the hotel room.

 Transnistria

 On a narrow strip of land between the river Dniester and the Ukrainian border lies the breakaway state of Transnistria.
 It’s not recognized by any other state – internationally it’s considered as a part of Moldova.
 The border is heavily guarded.
 Lot of military types walking around.
-To enter, we need to buy a visa.
+We need to buy a visa to enter.

-First place we enter – more like a long street – is Bendery.
-Then we drive on to the capital, Tiraspol.
-Government buildings, some tanks.
-The burial place of Transnistrian unknown soldier, complete with an eternal flame.
+First place we walk – more like a long street – is Bendery.
+Then we drive on to the capital of Tiraspol.
+Government buildings all around.
+We spot some tanks.
+Then we visit the burial place of the Transnistrian unknown soldier, complete with an eternal flame.
 We admire the statue of Alexander Suvorov.
 He was great military commander of the Russian Empire.
 He founded the city Tiraspol in 1792.

-Before we return to Chişinău one last look at the House of Soviets.
-It’s a kind of time capsule, a leftover of Soviet times in this breakaway state.
-A sandwich in the hotel bar.
-A little shopping in ‘ Sun City’ shopping center.
+Before we return to Chişinău we visit the House of Soviets.
+It’s a kind of time capsule.
+More a leftover of Soviet times in this breakaway state.
+We order a sandwich in the hotel bar.
+Afterward we go for a little shopping in ‘ Sun City’ center.
 Dinner completes the day.
 Typical Moldovian dishes in restaurant Divino Club.

 Orheiul Vechi